 - o Face coverings are required for all attendees and spectators. - Youth and recreational sports must follow the general and sport-specific guidelines put forth by the LHSAA.
-Collegiate sports must adhere to both City and conference general and sport-specific guidelines. - Swimming Pools shall be allowed to open following the State Fire Marshal guidelines for "Swimming Pools and Athletic Facilities."
-State guidelines include but are not limited to the following restrictions: - o There must be a dedicated safety officer to ensure social distancing. - Casinos, Racetracks, and Video Poker Establishments shall be allowed to open at 50% of permitted capacity with 50% of gaming tables open, while following the State Fire Marshal guidelines.
+Collegiate sports must adhere to both City and conference general and sport-specific guidelines. - Outdoor Playgrounds, Water Parks, Splash Pads, and Water Play Venues shall be allowed to open at 50% capacity following the State Fire Marshal guidelines. - Swimming Pools shall be allowed to open following the State Fire Marshal guidelines for "Swimming Pools and Athletic Facilities."
+State guidelines include but are not limited to the following restrictions: - o There must be a dedicated safety officer to ensure social distancing. - Casinos, Racetracks, and Video Poker Establishments shall be allowed to open at 50% of permitted capacity with 75% of gaming tables open, while following the State Fire Marshal guidelines.
 State guidelines include but are not limited to the following restrictions: - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m.